Achieving Model Fairness in Vertical Federated Learning: Proposed Approach

-To solve \eqref{min-max} in a distributed manner, each data party $k$ and the server update $\theta_k$ and $\lambda$, respectively.
-Notably, computing \eqref{def:grad-lambda} and \eqref{def:partial-grad} requires the full information about $\theta$.
-To facilitate local updates, each party sends $\{(X_i)_k^{T}\theta_k^{(t)}\}_{i=1}^n$ to the server at each time $t$, who then calculates $\{X_i^{T}\theta^{(t)}\}_{i=1}^n$ and \eqref{def:grad-lambda}.
+To solve Equation~\eqref{min-max} in a distributed manner, each data party $k$ and the server update $\theta_k$ and $\lambda$, respectively.
+Notably, computing Equations~\eqref{def:grad-lambda} and~\eqref{def:partial-grad} requires the full information about $\theta$.
+To facilitate local updates, each party sends $\{(X_i)_k^{T}\theta_k^{(t)}\}_{i=1}^n$ to the server at each time $t$, who then calculates $\{X_i^{T}\theta^{(t)}\}_{i=1}^n$ and Equation~\eqref{def:grad-lambda}.
 Based on them, the server performs one projected gradient ascent step to update $\lambda$ by

 where $[\cdot]_+$ represents the projection onto the nonnegative orthant.
-Then, the server sends $\lambda^{(t)}$ and $\{X_i^{T}\theta^{(t)}\}_{i=1}^n$ back to the data parties.
-Based on the information from the server, each agent $k$ is able to compute \eqref{def:partial-grad}, followed by one gradient descent step to update $\theta_k$:
+Then, the server sends $\lambda^{(t)}$ and the other necessary information, specified for active and passive parties in the following, respectively, back to the data parties to facilitate their local updates.
+In particular, since the active parties have the knowledge of labels, protected groups, and loss function, they only require $\lambda^{(t)}$ and $\{X_i^{T}\theta^{(t)}\}_{i=1}^n$ from the server to compute

+Since the passive parties do not have the label and sensitive attribute information, they need more information from the server to compute Equation~\eqref{def:partial-grad}.
+Consider the following expression for $\nabla_{k}\tilde{f}_t({ \theta},{ \lambda})$: